 Table of Contents

 Caffeine Citrate is formed when anhydrous caffeine is treated with citric acid in the presence of sodium citrate.
-It functions in a similar?capacity to?standard caffeine; however it is much faster acting.
-Because it is the preferred method of attenuating apnea in premature infants, it is on the World Health Organization’s list of essential medicines .
-For adults, however, caffeine citrate is primarily used as a stimulant.
+It is listed on the World Health Organization’s list of essential medicines .

 Caffeine Content: Approximately 50% caffeine by weight